mskec/cookbook.mskec.com/recipes/rice-braised-pork-belly.md

 * Add garlic and fry for a min
 * Add ginger and fry for a min
 * Add mushrooms and chili and fry for a min
-* Add 3 tbsp dark soy sauce
+* Add 3 Tbsp dark soy sauce
-* Add 3 tbsp light soy sauce
+* Add 3 Tbsp light soy sauce
-* Add 3 tbsp rice vinegar
+* Add 3 Tbsp rice vinegar
 * Let it reduce
 * Add water
     * bring to a boil and let it simmer